libktx/ktx/README.md

 Replace `$module` with the name of the selected **KTX** library.

-**KTX** versions match the LibGDX versions that they were compiled against. `$ktxVersion` will usually match your LibGDX version, but it might end with `-b` postfix if it is a beta release or `-SNAPSHOT` if you are using the development branch.

-For example, the first official beta release with the current group ID `io.github.libktx` was compiled against LibGDX `1.9.6` and its version was `1.9.6-b2`.
-The corresponding snapshot release of this version was `1.9.6-SNAPSHOT`.
 Including `ktx-app` module would require the following changes in your `build.gradle` file:

 ```Groovy